myracheng/hthesis/objectivity.md

 You might put Objectivity by Lorraine Daston and Peter Galison

 objectivity vs neutrality: Objectivity refers to an honest seeking of the truth, whatever that truth may turn out to be and regardless of what its implications might be.
 Neutrality refers to a preconceived "balance," which subordinates the truth to this preconception.

 (eg. neutrality is have to say equally bad things about both sides)

+## related article: Objectivity   and the  Escape from Perspective Lorraine  Daston  1992
+historical approach to objectivity
+- basically objectivity is a relatively recent concept
+- arose out of communication becoming easier, so objectivity was whatever could be communicated broadly / quickly
+- ppl started collaborating with each other even tho they didnt know each other well
+- it used to be that science was always done in consideration of the observer's ability and context